 The Faculty of Information is a highly interdisciplinary educational institution and this is reflected in all its degree programs.
 The largest, the Master of Information, builds on the idea that any subjects exploring the intersections between people, information, and technology require an interdisciplinary approach.
 The MI program balances theoretical and practical approaches to information studies, with particular emphasis on experiential learning, professionalization, and ethical dimensions of information work.

 The Faculty is proud to have maintained its internationally-recognized American Library Association (ALA) accreditation since 1937, produced the first PhD program in Information Studies in Canada, established the first iSchool in Canada and the only English-language Master’s program in Museum Studies in Canada.
 The UofT Faculty of Information is a Tier One Member of iSchool, an international association of universities that lead and promote programs for the information field worldwide.

-In The Heart Of The City
+In the Heart of the City

-Located in downtown Toronto – amid some of the most diverse cultural communities – we are only minutes away from major Canadian heritage institutions including the Art Gallery of Ontario, the Royal Ontario Museum, Bata Shoe Museum, and Toronto Public Library, the largest public library system in North America.
-We are also just minutes away from leading employers in Canada’s business centre.
-Considered one of the world’s safest and most vibrant cities, Toronto is the ideal place to pursue your graduate studies and launch your career.
+Located in downtown Toronto – one of the worlds’s most diverse cities – the Faculty of Information is minutes away from major Canadian heritage institutions including the Art Gallery of Ontario, the Royal Ontario Museum, the Bata Shoe Museum, and the Toronto Public Library, the largest public library system in North America.
+We are also close to Toronto’s and Canada’s business centre including employers in the financial and technology sectors.